 Suzanne’s current role focuses on research, supervising research students, and mentoring staff, particularly in research.
 She is a Research Integrity Advisor, Co-convenor of the Senior Women’s Forum, and a Champion for the Ally Network.

-Suzanne’s main areas of teaching include Health and Developmental Psychology, and Gay, Lesbian, and Bisexual issues in Psychology.
-Most of her teaching is supervision of research students.
+Suzanne’s main areas of teaching include Health and Developmental Psychology, and LGBTIQA+ Issues in Psychology.
+Most of her teaching is the supervision of research students.

 Suzanne is a registered psychologist, with health endorsement.
-She is a member of the American Association of Suicidology and the (Australian) Suicide Prevention Research Leaders’ Network, and the Australian Psychological Society.
+She is a member of the American Association of Suicidology, the (Australian) Suicide Prevention Research Leaders’ Network, and the Australian Psychological Society.

 Beresford-Brown, E., & McLaren, S. (2021).
 The relationship between self-compassion, internalized homonegativity, and depressive symptoms among lesbian and bisexual women.
 Journal of Bisexuality.

 Shakeshaft, R., & McLaren, S. (2021).
 The relations between the positive and negative components of self-compassion and depressive symptoms among sexual minority women and men.
 Mindfulness.

 Snooks, M., & McLaren, S. (2021).
 Dispositional optimism and suicide among trans and gender diverse adults.
 Death Studies.

 McLaren, S., & Castillo, P. (2021).
 The relationship between a sense of belonging to the LGBTIQ+ community, internalized heterosexism, and depressive symptoms among bisexual and lesbian women.
 Journal of Bisexuality, 21, 1-23.

 McLaren, S. (2020).
 Rurality, reasons for living, and suicidal ideation among Australian men.
 Death Studies.